-- Tripod – a sturdy tripod is a must.
+- Tripod – a sturdy tripod can be helpful.
 St. Paul Island can be windy!

 - Lenses – bring the longest focal length lens you have.
-Many birds and other wildlife will have to be photographed from a distance, so a 300mm lens or longer is a necessity.
+While some birds can be viewed closely, many other wildlife will have to be photographed from a distance, so a 300mm lens or longer is a necessity.
 A macro lens for photographing wildflowers up close is also highly recommended.

 Because St. Paul Island is in the Bering Sea, the weather can best be described as unpredictable.
 While some days can start out mild and sunny the weather can suddenly turn wet and windy, so it is important to pack the right clothing for any conditions you may encounter.

 - Waterproof shell – A sturdy, soft shell weatherproof jacket with a hood will shed the wet weather and shield against the wind.

 - Midlayer – A fleece or insulated jacket underneath will help keep you warm, dry and comfortable.